A Cross-Hierarchical Difference Feature Fusion Network Based on Multiscale Encoder-Decoder for Hyperspectral Change Detection: Proposed method

 In bi-temporal HSI processing, the input image patches are first passed through a multiscale feature extraction subnetwork, resulting in three feature maps with varying levels and multiple scales.
 These feature maps consist of both change and invariant components.
 Among them, the change components possess stronger representational capacity for fine-grained changes and directly contribute to the core objective of change pixel detection.
-However, existing studies often overlook the targeted learning of change components within spectral-spatial-temporal joint features during change detection.
-To address this issue, this paper proposes a Spectral-Temporal Change Feature Learning (STCFL) module, which effectively captures subtle change features through a multi-dimensional feature interaction mechanism.
+However, existing studies often overlook the targeted learning of change components within spatial-spectral joint features during change detection.
+To address this issue, this paper proposes a SSCFL module, which effectively captures subtle change features through a multi-dimensional feature interaction mechanism.
 The detailed architecture of the proposed module is illustrated in Fig. \ref{fig_7}.

-The module adopts a multi-branch parallel architecture that integrates 1×1 convolutions, multi-stage 3×3 convolutions, and a dense residual connection mechanism to construct a spectral-spatial-temporal joint feature learning framework.
+The module adopts a multi-branch parallel architecture that integrates 1×1 convolutions, multi-stage 3×3 convolutions, and a dense residual connection mechanism to construct a spatial-spectral-temporal joint feature learning framework.
 Specifically, each branch generates multi-granularity representations by extracting features at different scales.
 Then, deeper features are obtained through stage-wise convolutions, and feature maps from different levels are fused using cross-layer residual connections.
 The three output expressions of the module are defined as follows:

 where $F_1$, $F_2$, and $F_3$ denote the three inputs of the module(feature output value of the feature extraction subnetwork), $BN(\cdot)$ stands for the batch normalization operation.

 This design strategy offers three advantages: First, the multi-branch parallel structure effectively captures initial features at different scales, enhancing information diversity through multi-path feature extraction.
 Second, the dense residual connection mechanism constructs shortcut paths for gradient propagation, significantly alleviating the gradient vanishing problem in deep networks and supporting the training of deeper models.
 Third, the cross-layer feature fusion strategy realizes complementary reuse of features at different levels, preserving shallow detail information while fusing deep semantic features, thereby enhancing the robustness of feature expression and improving the model's ability to model complex change patterns.